skywind3000/atom-shell-commands/README.md

 | {CurSelected}    | Selected text |
 | {CurLineText}    | Current line text |

-You can setup as many commands as you like to build with your project makefile, or compile a single source file directly, or just invoke grep in the current directory.
+You can setup as many commands as you wish to build with your project makefile, or compile a single source file directly, or just run grep in current directory.

 The `options` field is an key/value object contains: